 We recognise that all adults involved in the coaching or supervision of children have a duty to safeguard their welfare.
 This duty extends to the prevention of physical, sexual or emotional abuse of any child and will be applied regardless of a child’s gender, race, religion, sexuality or disability.

-Child protection in sport is not just about protecting children from others who may seek to harm them through sport.
+Child protection in sport is not just about protecting children from others who may seek to harm them.
 A trusted coach or leader may be the person a child chooses to tell about something that is happening at home or outside sport.
 In either case, we all have a responsibility to act on concerns.